 This was my first time using glass etching cream, but I am OBSESSED.
 It is like magic in a jar!
 I honestly did not think it would work, but it did, and I love it!
 One good thing to note is that the etching is dishwasher safe, too!

-Now I will be giving my etched glass as votive holders this holiday season, but I think you could easily give them as makeup brush holders or vases.
-Pretty cute, huh?
+I will be giving my DIY etched glass as votive holders this holiday season, but I think you could easily give them as makeup brush holders or vases, too!

 Seeing your tutorial reminded me that I’d done this too many years ago and need to do this soon